vmsmith/CookBook/soup_tomato_fennel.md

 5. Remove the pot from the heat and let the soup cool for a few minutes.
 6. Transfer the mix to the blender and purée until smooth.
 7. Return to the pot, bring to a boil, lower to a simmer, and season with salt and pepper.

+You can boost the flavor elements by adding a few slices of garlic with the vegetables at the beginning and a few drops of Pernod at the very end.